stevenjmesser/visitmy.website/_posts/2022-09-02-the-validation.md

 Working remotely has been good and hybrid-working is doable, but this week I got enormous pleasure from being around one of our UCD pairs as they were doing analysis and preparing slides for show & tell.
 Being able to hear their thoughts out loud allowed me to get to know them more, and we got the chance to chat about different types of framing and next steps for the alpha.

 You can do that remotely, you don’t have to be in the same room.
 All of the alpha for recurring payments on GOV.UK Pay was done remotely, and it worked.
-But it’s a welcome change of energy to be around people, to soak up vibes...to look someone in the eye and have their eyes lock on yours!
+But it’s a welcome change of energy to be around people, to soak up vibes…to look someone in the eye and have their eyes lock on yours!

 Thursday morning’s goal pace run was harder than it should have been.
 It’s not a pace I struggle with, but my legs were tired from last weekend’s distance and the previous day’s trip to Lewisham with a bag.
 Looking forward to clocking up some miles near Manchester this weekend.